 Other operating expenditure includes the full cost of repairing and/or replacing customers' service pipes where there are leaks and the costs associated with the provision of water efficiency initiatives.
 The costs of customer side leaks between household and non-household are based on the categorisation of jobs and is reported directly from the workflow system.

-Both Customer-side leak repairs and Demand-side water efficiency are allocated in full to the retail business unit, as we have no identified wholesale outcomes.
+Demand-side water efficiency are allocated in full to the retail business unit, as we have no identified wholesale outcomes.